dalex01/fsnd_linux_server_configuration/README.md

 chown grader /home/grader/.ssh/authorized_keys
 rm ~/.ssh/authorized_keys
 rmdir .ssh
+nano /etc/ssh/sshd_config
 ```

+During editing `/etc/ssh/sshd_config` line `PermitRootLogin without-password` should be changed on `PermitRootLogin no`

 Now we can access server by grader user via ssh with command (later, when we change ssh port, we will add `-p 2200` parameter to this command):
 ```